deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "That's kinda hot."
 She mused, teasing him.
 "I could get used to that."

 He rubbed the bridge of his nose with this thumb, awkwardly, and looked away a little bit.
-"Well I, uh… I mean, I wasn't really aiming for '*hot*' but, um, I-if you want more of that, then… uh…"
+"Well I, uh… I mean, I wasn't really aiming for *'hot*' but, um, I-if you want more of that, then… uh…"

 She arched an eyebrow at him.
 "Hmm.
 Good boy."